cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 This is in some ways the mirror image of Issue 6.
-Where Issue 6 showed an abstract class that had fields it should not have, Issue 7 shows a concrete class that has **no** fields or associations — and no parent class from which to inherit them.
+Where Issue 6 showed an abstract class that had fields it should not have, Issue 7 shows a concrete class that has **no** fields or associations, and no parent class from which to inherit them.

 #### What it means

-A concrete class in an RDFS profile definition is expected to carry substance — either its own fields or associations, or those inherited from a parent class.
+A concrete class in an RDFS profile definition is expected to carry substance: either its own fields or associations, or those inherited from a parent class.
 A concrete class with none of these has no meaningful content to contribute to a data exchange.
-As noted in Issue 6, a class that is intended purely as an external reference (a typed pointer to an object existing outside the scope of the exchange) should have no fields — but for that role, **abstract** is the correct declaration, not concrete.
+As noted in Issue 6, a class that is intended purely as an external reference (a typed pointer to an object existing outside the scope of the exchange) should have no fields, but for that role, **abstract** is the correct declaration, not concrete.

 **CIMTool** flags `MeasurementValueSource` because it is concrete, has no